Who were the Grey Sisters?

 Terwanen was a French enclave in the territories of the Shire of Flanders.
 The Hapsburg Emperor Charles V laid it to ruins in 1553 and brought over this plaque, which read:

 For some reason that I fail to discover, such an important declaration was placed outside the gates of some poor Franciscan nuns.
+Unfortunately, the plaque was most likely lost with the dissolution of the convent.

 The Penitentienenstraat was actually called “De Ham“.
 The bridge you see on the map of 1649 is called the “Hambrug“.
 There is a pathway on the waterside called the “Hambrugpad“.